ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 order to 1) allow spending of the box (i.e. removing from the UTXO set) and 2) add the transaction to the block.

-It is therefore inaccurate to say that ErgoScript is the language of Ergo contracts, because it is the language of propositions (of logical predicates, formulas, etc.) protecting boxes from "illegal" spending.
-Unlike Bitcoin, in Ergo the whole transaction content as well as the current blockchain context is available in every input's script.
-So each input script may check which outputs are created by the transaction, their ERG and token amounts (we will use this capability in our example DEX contracts).
+It is therefore inaccurate to think of ErgoScript as the language of Ergo contracts, because it is the language of propositions (of logical predicates, formulas, etc.) protecting boxes from "illegal" spending.
+Unlike Bitcoin, in Ergo the whole transaction as well as the current blockchain context is available in every input's script.
+So each input script may check which outputs are created by the transaction, their ERGs and tokens amounts (we will use this capability in our example DEX contracts).

+_In ErgoScript you define the conditions of whether the changes (i.e. coin spending) can happen in a given context or not.
+This is instead of programming the changes imperatively in the code._

-While the Ergo's transaction model unlocks the whole range of applications like (DEX, DeFi Apps, LETS, etc), designing contracts as pre-conditions (or guarding scripts) directly is not intuitive.
-In the next section I will introduce useful graphical notation to design contracts declaratively as _ErgoFlow diagrams_.
+While the Ergo's transaction model unlocks the whole range of applications like (DEX, DeFi Apps, LETS, etc), designing contracts as pre-conditions for coin spending (or guarding scripts) directly is not intuitive.
+In the next sections I will introduce a useful graphical notation to design contracts declaratively using _FlowCard Diagrams_, which are visual representations of executable components (FlowCards).

+_FlowCards is aiming to radically simplify dApp development on the Ergo platform by providing a high-level declarative language, execution runtime, storage format and a graphical notation_.

+We will start with a high level of diagrams and go down to FlowCard specification.

-### Graphical Notation
+### FlowCard Diagrams

-The idea behind ErgoFlow diagrams is based on the following observations.
-Ergo boxes are immutable and cannot be changed.
-The only thing that can happen with a box is that it can be spent in a transaction (which in this case should take it as an input).
-We therefor can draw a flow of boxes through transactions, so that boxes _flowing in_ to the transaction are spent and those _flowing out_ are created and added to UTXO.
+The idea behind FlowCard diagrams is based on the following observations.
+Ergo boxes are immutable and cannot be spent in a transaction (which should take it as an input).
+We therefore can draw a flow of boxes through transactions, so that boxes _flowing in_ to the transaction are spent and those _flowing out_ are created and added to the UTXO.
 A transaction from this perspective is a transformer of old boxes to new ones preserving the balances of ERGs and tokens involved.

-The following figure show the main elements of the transaction we already saw previously.
+The following figure shows the main elements of the Ergo transaction we saw previously (now as a FlowCard Diagram).

 ![Anatomy](tx-anatomy.png)

-There is a strictly defined meaning (aka semantics) behind every element of _the diagram_, so that the diagram is in fact a _formalized specification_, which can be used to mechanically create and send the corresponding transaction to Ergo blockchain, we will see this in the next section.
+There is a strictly defined meaning (semantics) behind every element of _the diagram_, so that the diagram is a visual representation (or a view) of the underlying executable component (called FlowCard).

-Another way to look at the diagram is as an executable spread-sheet-like flow of ERGs and tokens between boxes, where all transaction balances and conditions are validated.
+The FlowCard can be used as a reusable component of an Ergo dApp to create and send the transactions to Ergo blockchain.
+We will discuss this in the next sections.

-Now let's look at the pieces of the diagram one by one.
+Now let's look at the pieces of the FlowCard diagram one by one.

+##### 1. Name and Parameters

+Each flow card is given a name and a list of typed parameters, this is similar to a class with constructor arguments.
+In the figure we see the `Send` flow card with five parameters.
+The parameters can be used in the specification.

-##### 1. Contract Wallet
+##### 2. Contract Wallet

-This is a key element of the diagram.
+This is a key element of the flow card.
 Every box has a guarding script.
-Most often it is the script that contains a public key and checks a signature generated using the corresponding secret key.
-This script is trivial in ErgoScript and looks like `{ sender }`, where sender is the named template parameter.
-We call the corresponding script template `pk(pubkey)`, which has one parameter.
+Often it is the script that checks a signature against a public key (aka ProveDlog proposition).
+This script is trivial in ErgoScript and is defined like the `{ pubkey }` template where `pubkey` is a parameter of type `Address`.
+In the figure, the script template is applied to the parameter `pk(sender)` and thus concrete wallet contract is obtained.
+Therefore `pk(sender)` and `pk(receiver)` yield different scripts and represent different wallets on the diagram.

-_Contract Wallet_ is then a set of all UTXO boxes which have a script with a given template and given parameter.
-In the figure, the template is `pk` and parameter `pubkey` is substituted with `sender' (address or public key).
+_Contract Wallet_ contains a set of all UTXO boxes which have a given script derived from the given template using flow card parameters.
+For example, in the figure, the template is `pk` and parameter `pubkey` is substituted with the `sender' flowcard parameter (address or public key).

-##### 2. Contract
+##### 3. Contract

-Even though a contract is a property of a box, on the diagram we group the boxes by their contracts.
+Even though a contract is a property of a box, on the diagram we group the boxes by their contracts, therefore it looks like the boxes belong to the contracts, rather than the contracts belong to the boxes.
 In the example, we have three instantiated contracts pk(sender), pk(receiver) and minerFee.
-Note, that `pk(sender)` is the instantiation of the `pk` template with the concrete parameter `sender`.
+Note, that `pk(sender)` is the instantiation of the `pk` template with the concrete parameter `sender` and `minerFee` is the instantiation of the pre-defined contract.

 ##### 3. Box name